Good Reasons to vote for Modi led government in upcoming general elections 2019

 Electricity for all:

 The project to electrify all Indian villages by 2018.
 Though this only accounts for 10% electrification of any village.
 But still, it’s a small step towards the bigger goal and they have achieved it by electrifying 18,452 villages since came to power.
-Also, with India depending on coal to meet more than 60% of its electricity requirement it is not an easy task to fulfil its promise.
+Also, with India depending on coal to meet more than 60% of its electricity requirement it is not an easy task to fulfill its promise.
 To reduce this dependency, in parallel BJP government is progressing very well with solar energy projects.

 Paris Climate Change